PrintersForAnts/Salad_Fork/docs/belts.md

 6. It's ok to trim excess belt now, but still leave at least 1cm available on each side

+# Belt alignment

+Check the belts and verify that they are perfectly aligned within the pulleys and bearings, and that the belts do not ride over the flanges.
+Move the gantry around in X and Y and verify that the everything moves smoothly with no binding and the belts remain centered.

+When complete, remove the grub screws from the motor pulleys, apply loctite (removable variant, blue) to them and re-insert.
+Do this one screw at a time to ensure the alignment remains correct.

 # Belt tension and gantry racking